co119/Standards/processes/estimating/README.md

 ### Addendum: 1X Estimating

-For December, the DEV team will be costing for 1 hr. on Tuesdays and Thursdays.
+For December 2021, the DEV team will only be costing for 1 hr. on Tuesdays and Thursdays.